0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 # Run a deposit or withdrawal oracle

-Below you see how to make your node eligible for serving in a deposit or withdrawal [oracle](../pbc-fundamentals/dictionary.md#oracle-node), and how to de-register if you want to stop providing the service.
+Below you see how to make your node eligible for serving in a deposit or withdrawal [oracle](../pbc-fundamentals/dictionary.md#oracle-node), and how to deregister if you want to stop providing the service.
 The transfer of cryptocurrencies to and from PBC is facilitated by deposit and withdrawal oracles each consisting of three nodes.